Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/UtilityNetwork/PerformValveIsolationTrace/README.md

 ## How to use the sample

-Create and set the configuration's filter barriers by selecting a category.
+Select one or more features to use as filter barriers or create and set the configuration's filter barriers by selecting a category.
 Check or uncheck 'Include isolated features'.
-Click 'Trace' to run a subnetwork-based isolation trace.
+Press 'Trace' to run a subnetwork-based isolation trace.
+Press 'Reset' to clear filter barriers.

 ## How it works

-1. Create a `MapView`.
+1. Create a `MapView` and connect to its `mouseClicked` signal.
-2. Create and load a `UtilityNetwork` with a feature service URL.
+2. Create and load a `ServiceGeodatabase` with a feature service URL and get tables by their layer IDs.
-3. Create a `Map` that contains `FeatureLayer`(s) that are part of this utility network.
+3. Create a `Map` that contains `FeatureLayer`(s) created from the `ServiceGeodatabase`'s tables.
+4. Create and load a `UtilityNetwork` with the same feature service URL as the `Map`.
-4. Create a default starting location from a given asset type and global id.
+5. Create `UtilityTraceParameters` with `UtilityTraceType::Isolation` and a starting location from a given asset type and global ID.
+6. Get a default `UtilityTraceConfiguration` from a given tier in a domain network to set `UtilityTraceParameters::traceConfiguration` property.
-5. Add a `GraphicsOverlay` with a `Graphic` that represents this starting location.
+7. Add a `GraphicsOverlay` with a `Graphic` that represents this starting location, and another graphics overlay for the filter barriers.
-6. Populate the choice list for the 'Filter barrier: category exists' from `UtilityNetworkDefinition.categories`.
+8. Populate the choice list for the 'Filter barrier: category exists' from `UtilityNetworkDefinition::categories`.
-7. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
-Set its `Filter` with a new `UtilityTraceFilter`.
+9. When the map view is clicked, identify which features are at that location and add a graphic that represents a filter barrier.
+10. Create a `UtilityElement` for the identified feature and add this utility element to a list of filter barriers.
+   - If the element is a junction with more than one terminal, display a terminal picker.
+Then set the junction's `terminal` property with the selected terminal.
+   - If an edge, set its `fractionAlongEdge` property using `GeometryEngine::fractionAlong`.
-8. When 'Trace' is clicked,
+11. If 'Trace' is clicked without filter barriers:
    - Create a new `UtilityCategoryComparison` with the selected category and `UtilityCategoryComparisonOperator::Exists`.
-    - Assign this condition to `TraceFilter.setBarriers` from the default configuration from step 7.
-Update this configuration's `includeIsolatedFeatures` property.
+   - Create a new `UtilityTraceFilter` with this condition as `Barriers` to set `Filter` and update `IncludeIsolatedFeatures` properties of the default configuration from step 5.
+   - Run `UtilityNetwork::trace`.
+    If `Trace` is clicked with filter barriers:
-    - Create a `UtilityTraceParameters` with `UtilityTraceType::Isolation` and default starting location from step 4.
+   - Update `IncludeIsolatedFeatures` property of the default configuration from step 5.
-    - Set its `TraceConfiguration` with this configuration and then, run a `UtilityNetwork.trace()`.
+   - Run `UtilityNetwork::trace`.
-9. For every `FeatureLayer` in the map, select the features returned by `featuresForElements` from the elements matching their `NetworkSource.name` with the layer's `FeatureTable.name`.
+12. For every `FeatureLayer` in the map, select the features returned by `featuresForElements` from the elements matching their `NetworkSource::name` with the layer's `FeatureTable::name`.

 ## Relevant API

+* GeometryEngine::fractionAlong
+* ServiceGeodatabase
 * UtilityCategory
 * UtilityCategoryComparison
 * UtilityCategoryComparisonOperator